NinaMercedes/Nanopore-LSHTM-Omics/README.md

 cd ~/nanopore/data
 minimap2 -ax map-ont Ecoli_reference.fasta Ecoli_Japan_1_trim.fastq.gz  | samtools sort -o Ecoli_Japan_1_aln.bam
 ```
 For variant calling we tend to use variant callers that have been designed specifically for Nanopore data.
-This includes **Clair3** and **Freebayes**, which can generate outputs that are seemingly compatible with GATK software.
+This includes **Clair3** and **Freebayes**, which can generate outputs that are generally compatible with GATK-based workflows.
 These tools can be fairly slow so feel free to trial them in your own time!

 ### Can you do this analysis with Illumina data?
 **Yes!** Anything from steps 3 to 6 can be done with Illumina data.
 You might just need to switch up your tool box.
 For bacteria genome assembly with short read data, there are some fantastic tools available such as **shovill**.
 The short read assemblies can be annotated using **prokka** and analysed using **abricate** as above.
 Here, we wanted to demonstrate the utility of nanopore data for real-time sequencing and help you gain some experience in the downstream analysis.